Estimating Kullback-Leibler Divergence Using Kernel Machines: Experiments

 \subsubsection{Comparison for small data}

 In this section, our goal is to compare the two estimators for a small dataset ($N=100$).
 We compare the bias, RMSE, and the variance of the KKLE estimator with the MINE estimator.
 Since the size of the data is small using minibatches did not help.
-Hence, we use the whole data and run the simulation for 100 iterations.
-In Table 2, we provide the comparisons.
+Hence, we use the whole data and run the simulation for 100 gradient steps.
+In Table 2, we provide the comparisons averaged over 100 trials.
 We compare the estimators for $D=1$ scenario.
 We find that the KKLE estimator has a much lower bias, variance, and RMSE value.
 For $D=5$ scenario both the estimators are not reliable for the small dataset setting.
-Hence, the comparisons in this setting did not provide any insights and are not reported.
+Hence, the comparisons in this setting did not provide any insights and were not reported.